How to recover from edibles or a weed hangover

 Most cannabis consumers worldwide would agree that weed hangovers do indeed exist.
 You might be reading this blog because you have one right now.

 Alright, so they exist, but what causes a weed hangover?
+And how to recover from edibles.

 Well, the apparent answer is weed causes a weed hangover, but let's dive a bit deeper.
 There are two main cannabinoids found in the cannabis plant, and they are THC and CBD.
 CBD doesn't have many known harmful side effects, which leaves THC as the most likely culprit even in very high doses.